google/tracing-framework/docs/options.md

 have the ability to change their options at runtime but this is an opt-in behavior.

+## Extensions

+### wtf.extensions

+An array of extension manifest URLs.
+These extensions will be either injected or loaded at runtime and can provide tracing or visualization functionality.

 ## Tracing

 Tracing options change the behavior of the core tracing library and